 The secret to its astonishing preservation is the permafrost that it remained sealed in for thousands of years.
 The permafrost protected it from air and moisture damage, allowing scientists to reconstruct this animal's life in impressive detail.

-Scientists have confirmed Zhùr was a female, and X-rays indicated that the puppy was only around 6 or 7 weeks old when she died.
+Scientists have confirmed Zhùr was a female, and X-rays indicated that the puppy was only around six or seven weeks old when she died.
 Geochemical signatures on Zhùr's teeth revealed that her diet consisted of fish and other aquatic animals rather than terrestrial prey such as caribou or bison.
 This evidence suggests she lived her short life during the summer months when fish like salmon would have been more plentiful and easily accessible.

 Researchers also found that Zhùr was in good shape; her death was not the result of starvation or an attack by another predator.
 Rather, it is likely that this specimen was in her den when it collapsed, trapping her inside and possibly suffocating her.

 Zhùr has provided a glimpse into the lives of wolves that resided in the Yukon territory thousands of years ago.
 An analysis of this puppy's DNA indicated that she descends from an ancient wolf population which were the ancestors of gray wolves.
-These ancestors originated from present day Siberia, Russia, and Alaska.
+These ancestors originated from present-day Siberia, Russia, and Alaska.

 Like modern gray wolves on the Alaska Peninsula, ancient wolves in the Yukon area appear to have dined heavily on seafood during warmer months.
 In the summer, they likely lived close to estuaries and other bodies of water, making a meal of whatever aquatic prey they could catch.
 Fatty foods like salmon would have been particularly beneficial to puppies, especially before autumn when food was a bit more scarce and they needed to put on extra weight for the colder months.